GuyMichael/ReactdroidApp/README.md

   }
   .withDataDispatch(           //an APromise extension
-    DataTypeNetflixTitle       //DataType defines putting/retreiving some model from the Store (& DB) , { it.ITEMS }             //map the API response to the DataType model/type
-    , merge = true             //define whether to replace new data with existing data, or merge (by IDs) , persist = true           //define whether to also persist the data (to DB) or not )
+    DataTypeNetflixTitle       //DataType defines putting/retreiving some model from the Store (& DB) , { it.titles }            //map the API response model to the DataType model/type , merge = true             //define whether to replace new data with existing data, or merge (by IDs) , persist = true           //define whether to also persist the data (to DB) or not )